 There was a clear process for visitors.
-A hand basin had been installed outside of the building during the pandemic where visitors could wash their hands as they entered and left the home.
+This included sanitising hands on arrival at the home.
 Visitors were required to have their temperature taken and were asked if they had any symptoms.
 They were asked to wear PPE which included a face mask.